hdShang/arxiv-daily/docs/cs-AI/2025-05-20/papers/250514681v2-two-experts-are-all-you-need-for-steering-thinking-reinforcing-cogni.md

 ---
 layout: default
-title: Two Experts Are All You Need for Steering Thinking: Reinforcing Cognitive Effort in MoE Reasoning Models Without Additional Training
+title: "Two Experts Are All You Need for Steering Thinking: Reinforcing Cognitive Effort in MoE Reasoning Models Without Additional Training"
 ---

 # Two Experts Are All You Need for Steering Thinking: Reinforcing Cognitive Effort in MoE Reasoning Models Without Additional Training